-Newcomers may experience racism in sport, and may not feel welcomed in programs, particularly in those with few other newcomers.
+New to Canada Participants may experience racism in sport, and may not feel welcomed in programs, particularly in those with few other New to Canada Participants.
 Sport and physical activity organizations in a multicultural society like Canada, may need to be more proactive in recruiting talent that is diverse.
 For example, in Canada, there are very few racially diverse national champions, let alone local champions, in aquatic sports (e.g. swimming, diving, synchronized swimming).
 Sport organizations should be aware of this and work to increase their marketing and recruiting talent so that segregation does not occur.